-I joined the Physics Department in September as Assistant Professor in Soft Matter and Biophysics.
+I am an Associate Professor in the Physics Department, with joint appointment at Warwick Medical School and Centre for Mechanochemical Cell Biology.
 My current interest is mainly focused on the biophysics of microorganisms, one of the most important and diverse group of organisms on Earth.
 I study how they interact with the physical world and with each other, from the workings of individual organelles to the behaviour of populations.

 I am a member of the Soft Matter and Biological Fluid Dynamics Lab within the Physics Department.